codefrydev/Updates/content/blog/csharp/linkedlist.md

 #### Create An **Object** of the **Codefrydev**

-- Below Code Shows Creating an Instance of Codefrydev Class Object/Instance
+- The code below demonstrates how to create an instance of the `Codefrydev` class:

     ```csharp
     var myself = new CodefryDev();